gitter-badger/gbs/README.md

 # gbs
-Simple and opinionated site for multiple gitbook books
+An opinionated server for a static gitbook site.

-# WIP!
+__Work in progress__